SPECIAL DIETARY NEEDS POLICY

 Q: My child has a dairy allergy.
 How do I arrange for milk-free foods?

-A: Please provide a signed Medical Statement from a “medical authority” (nurse practitioner, licensed physician or physician’s assistant).
-Food items that contain dairy such as cheese, yogurt or ranch salad dressing can be omitted or appropriate substitutions made if the specific foods are identified on the medical statement.
+A: Please provide a signed Medical Statement from a “state licensed healthcare professional”.
+Food items that contain dairy such as milk, cheese or yogurt can be omitted or appropriate substitutions made if the specific foods are identified on the medical statement.
 There is no beverage substitution available for milk unless the student has a disability.
 Parents are encouraged to provide students with an appropriate beverage alternative from home.
 Water fountains are available at every school.

 Q: My child is lactose intolerant.
 What can Nutrition Services provide for my child?

-A: There is no beverage substitution available for milk unless the student has a disability.
+A: Please provide a signed Medical Statement with suggested substitutions from a “state licensed healthcare professional”.
+There is no beverage substitution available for milk unless the student has a disability.
 Parents are encouraged to provide students with an appropriate beverage alternative from home.
 Water fountains are available at every school.